 If you are doing a road trip around California, this stop at the Sequoia National Park will raise your interest.
-After a drastic change of scenery and a rise in altitude, you will be at around 7,000 feet above the sea level.
+After a drastic change of scenery and a rise in altitude, you will be at around 7,000 feet above sea level.
 This splendid region gathers both high summits and high trees.
 There are also great lakes, canyons, and rivers, but here, we will focus on the sequoias.

 The Giant Sequoia is the highest conifer in the world.
 It can get up to 300 feet.
 If you decide to visit this park, you will be able to walk along with those giants.
 You will even be able to walk inside one of them!
 Indeed, one of the dead sequoias is laying silently on the ground.
 The park managers decided to dig the trunk so you can walk under it, just like you would walk in a tunnel.

 Standing next to the giant sequoias feels like standing next to a Basketball player.
 When you see him on the television, you do not realize how tall he is.
 However, when you stand next to him, you finally realize the difference between him and you.
+If you want to know more about what is the biggest tree in the world, which is not located in this park, I recommend that you read the article I wrote on the topic.

 The record holder: General Sherman